jmbealer/my-knowledge-base/Pokemon-FireRed.md

+this is a concise guide on what pokemon i should have caught and evolve before each gym i would like your help to improve it

+we are trying to cature and evolve every pokemon before level cap

-Brock - Rock Type Gym - Level Cap 14
+Brock - Rock Type Gym - Level Cap 14 - Weakness
     route 1
         pidgey
         rattate